havet/Dicelist/ReadMe.txt

-    Copyright (C) 2020 Per Tunedal, Stockholm, Sweden ....Author: Per Tunedal <info@tunedal.nu>
+    Copyright (C) 2020 Per Tunedal, Stockholm, Sweden
+    Author: Per Tunedal <info@tunedal.nu>

-....This file is part of Dicelist.
-Word lists for making secure ....passwords with the help of 4-5 dices.
+    This file is part of Dicelist.
+Word lists for making secure passwords with the help of 4-5 dices.

     Dicelist is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by